Margareta Larsson

-Margareta Birgitta Larsson, née Sandstedt (born 18 July 1964) is a Swedish politician and MP who since 2010 has place 271 in the Riksdagen.
+Margareta Birgitta Larsson (née Lindberg; born 18 July 1964) is a Swedish politician and MP who was a member of the Riksdagen from 2010 to 2018 and took seat 271.

+Biography

+Larsson was born Margareta Lindberg in 1964.
+She trained as a mental health worker focusing on alcohol and drug treatment before becoming the owner of a massage parlor.

 Larsson joined the Sweden Democrats in 2004 and was elected as an MP for the party at the 2010 general elections and again in the 2014 general elections.
-On 30 September 2015, Larsson announced that she had left the party but insisted she would continue her work in the riksdag as an independent.
+On 30 September 2015, Larsson announced that she had left the party citing her disagreements with its leadership and complaining that the Sweden Democrats had become "too politically correct."
+At the same time she had also come under criticism for alleged financial irregularities.
+She insisted she would continue her work in the Riksdag as an independent and formed an independent faction with fellow former SD MP Pavel Gamov.
+She did not run for reelection in 2018 and left politics after.

 Larsson was between 2006 and 2010 the chairman of Gävle city council.
-Her daughter Louise Erixon was the partner of the Sweden Democrat party leader Jimmie Åkesson.
+Her daughter Louise Erixon was the fiancé of the Sweden Democrat party leader Jimmie Åkesson.